Conformal dynamics at infinity for groups with contracting elements

 for any $g\in G$ and $r \ge r_0$, where $\prec_r$ means the inequality holds up to a multiplicative constant depending on $r$ (or a universal constant if no $r$ is displayed). \end{lem}

-\begin{rem} By Theorem \ref{ContractiveThm1}, we have $\mathcal C=\bX$: the complete version of shadow lemma holds in the horofunction boundary.
+\begin{rem} By Theorem \ref{ContractiveThm1}, we have $\mathcal C=\hU$: the complete version of shadow lemma holds in the horofunction boundary.
 This is the main new instance, see \textsection\ref{Connections} for a short history of it. \end{rem}

-Recall that the usual version of \textit{conical points} is defined via the usual shadow without involving $\f$:
+In order to state the next result, we also introduce the usual version of \textit{conical points} defined via the usual shadow without involving $\f$:

+By definition, $L$-conical points and Myrberg points are conical.
+Note that every point in the visual boundary is conical in this sense for any geometric action on a CAT(0) space.
+This is partly the reason why we restrict our attention to the smaller subset of $L$-conical points and Myrberg points.

-The main result of this investigation is relating the divergence of Poincar\'e series to positive conformal measures on conical points.
-This type of results is usually refereed as Hopf-Tsuji-Sullivan theorem by researchers.
-Note here that the item on ergodicity of product measures is missing.
+The main result of this investigation is relating the divergence of Poincar\'e series to the positive conformal measure charged on conical points.
+This type of results is usually refereed to as Hopf--Tsuji--Sullivan dichotomy by researchers.
+Note here that the item on the ergodicity of product measures is missing.

 \begin{thm} Let $G\act \U$ be as in (\ref{GActUAssump}).
-Let $\{\mu_x\}_{x\in \U}$ be a $\omega$-dimensional $G$-quasi-equivariant, quasi-conformal density on a convergence boundary $\pU$ for some $\omega>0$.
+Let $\{\mu_x\}_{x\in \U}$ be a $\omega$-dimensional $G$-quasi-equivariant, quasi-conformal density on a non-elementary convergence boundary $\pU$ for some $\omega>0$.
 Assume that $\mu_o(\mathcal C)>0$.
-Then the following statements are equivalent: Let $\f$ be as in (\ref{SystemFDef}) and any $L\gg 0$. \begin{enumerate} \item The Poincar\'e series $\p_G(s,o,o)$ diverges at $s=\omega$; \item The Myrberg set has the positive $\mu_x$-measure; \item The Myrberg set has the full $\mu_x$-measure in $\mathcal C$; \item The set of $(L, \f)$-conical points (or conical points) has positive $\mu_x$-measure; \item The set of $(L, \f)$-conical points (or conical points) has full $\mu_x$-measure in $\mathcal C$;
+Then the following statements are equivalent: Let $\f$ be as in (\ref{SystemFDefIntro}) and any $L\gg 0$. \begin{enumerate} \item The Poincar\'e series $\p_G(s,o,o)$ diverges at $s=\omega$; \item The Myrberg set has the positive $\mu_x$-measure; \item The Myrberg set has the full $\mu_x$-measure in $\mathcal C$; \item The set of conical points (or $(L, \f)$-conical points) has positive $\mu_x$-measure; \item The set of conical points (or $(L, \f)$-conical points) has full $\mu_x$-measure in $\mathcal C$.